 It’s that time of year again when the winter weather sets in, and running outside becomes a little more difficult.

-Knowing what to wear when running in the cold is essential.
+Knowing what to wear when running in cold weather is essential.

 This article will discuss what winter running gear you need in really cold weather and wind chill and what types of clothing you should consider wearing.

-We’ll also provide tips for running in the cold and running in the cold gear!
+We’ll also provide tips for running in cold weather and running in the cold gear!

 What To Wear When You Run In The Cold